 A good source of information on Australian wines can be found here: http://www.winecompanion.com.au/

 Several of my long-time friends and colleagues found life after chemistry (or geology) in viticulture and in making stunning wines.
-They are part of a young and vibrant wine province in the Southern Highlands of New South Wales.
+They made their careers in the young and vibrant wine province in the Southern Highlands of New South Wales.
 The region is known for its ‘cool climate’ wines with the most successful varieties being riesling, chardonnay, cabernet sauvignon, shiraz and pinot noir.

 Andrew McEwin, a colleague from my days at Geoscience Australia, is now the proprietor of Kyeema Wines, Murrumbateman NSW, Australia and has won numerous awards for his fine reds.

 Some of our other favorites from Australia come from Tulloch Wines in the Hunter Valley, just two hours drive north of Sydney.
-Try their Semillon, Verdelho and Private Bin Dry Red (Hunter Shiraz).
+Try their Semillon, Verdelho, Chardonnay and Private Bin Dry Red (Hunter Shiraz).

 The Barossa and Clare regions of South Australia are renowned for aromatic, steely dry Rieslings.
 Try Henschke Julius, Pewsey Vale, Yalumba and Leo Buring wines from Eden Valley, Grosset, and Jim Barry wines from Clare.

 The Coonawarra region of South Australia produces affordable, yet fabulous Cabernet Sauvignon wines.
-There are many great wines to be found here but some reliable old favorites are from Wynns Coonawarra Estate (especially black label), Katnook Estate and Majella.
+There are many great wines to be found here but some reliable old favorites are from Wynns Coonawarra Estate (especially black label, a bargain at twice the price), Katnook Estate and Majella.